The option of creating new apps with the jQuery Mobile framework was removed but we still support the projects that were created with it earlier.

-The app UI will be very simple and consists of just the List component.
+The app UI will be very simple and consist of just the List component.

 - Drag & drop the List component into the page.

 - This component has three items.
 As you will be loading the data from an API you only need one item.
-Select item 3 and item 2 and remove them by hovering over the list item and clicking the red
+So, select item 3 and item 2 and remove them by hovering over the list item and clicking the red

 - Drop two Label components to the list.
 For the first label, set userID for the Name field under the PROPERTIES panel, for the second one, set userName for the Name property:

 - Click on the Save button on the top left side.